IIIF/api/source/api/presentation/2.0/index.md

 There may be groupings of annotations, such as all of the annotations that, regardless of which canvas they target, represent a particular transcription or translation of the text in the object.
 In order to allow clients to maintain a coherent interface, the lists of these annotations are grouped together in layers.
 Without the layer construction, it would be impossible to determine which annotations belonged together.
 The client may then present a user interface that allows all of the annotations in a layer to be displayed or hidden according to the user's preference.

-Each annotation list _may_{: .rfc} be part of one or more layers, and this is recorded using the `within` relationship in both the manifest and annotation list responses.
-The layer _must_{: .rfc} have a `label` so that it can be presented to a user to select whether or not to view it.
+Each annotation list _MAY_ be part of one or more layers, and this is recorded using the `within` relationship in both the manifest and annotation list responses.
+The layer _MUST_ have a `label` so that it can be presented to a user to select whether or not to view it.

 ```javascript
 {